 Did you notice any terminology or concepts in your reading that were familiar to you from your previous study of the Vietnam War?"

-Show the quote from President Nixon again on slide seven.
+Show the quote from President Nixon again on slide 7.
 Ask students to discuss in their groups what aspects of the Vietnam War have been misreported or misremembered.
 Have students share out their opinions.

 Keep students in their current groups and ask them to complete the Honeycomb Harvest activity using their prior knowledge about the Vietnam Era.